General FAQ

 Be mindful of noise levels and public behavior

-Be open to different pacing, customs, and norms
+Be open to different pacing, customs, and cultural norms

 Required cultural readings are included in the Student Handbook.